 - You are able to verify all of your information with the requested evidence.
 The IRS does not require you to take any further action.

-- The auditor determines you are liable for additional taxes.
+- The auditor determines you are liable for additional taxes or penalties for tax code violations.
 You agree with the findings, and make arrangements with the IRS for paying the amount you have been determined to owe.

 - The auditor determines you are liable for additional taxes.
 However, you believe the auditor made a mistake.

-- You can explore the IRS’ alternative dispute resolution (ADR) programs, such as appeals mediation, with help from a CPA.
+You can explore the IRS’ alternative dispute resolution (ADR) programs, such as appeals mediation, with help from a tax attorney or CPA.
 Mediation is a confidential, relatively informal session between the taxpayer and a trained mediator called an “appeals officer,” whose role is to oversee and facilitate the proceedings as a neutral party.